MarginResearch/mikrotik_authentication/README.md

 The MAC Telnet program only functions in client mode and requires a MikroTik host (version 6.45.1+) running on the same subnet to demonstrate functionality.
 Run `python3 mactelnet.py <mac address> [-u <username> -p <password>]` to authenticate and create a remote RouterOS terminal within the target host.

 ## Elliptic Curves Utilities
 `elliptic_curves.py` contains cryptographic functions for authentication.
 It exposes the `WCurve` class which performs elliptic curve calculations and conversions between Montgomery and Weierstrass curves as well as between affine and weighted projective space.
 [Margin Research’s blog post](https://margin.re/blog/MikroTik-authentication-revealed.aspx) contains a high-level overview of the EC-SRP5 implementation, and this [old, unfinished IEEE submission draft](https://web.archive.org/web/20131228182531/http://grouper.ieee.org/groups/1363/passwdPK/submissions/p1363ecsrp.pdf) is a nearly identical protocol to what is implemented.
+Please see [our repo implementing the IEEE submission draft version](https://github.com/MarginResearch/EC-SRP) for more information on that protocol.

 Similarities to this draft submission are highlighted below:

 1. `gen_public_key` accepts a private key and returns a public key.
 This is equivalent to ECPEPKGP-SRP-A. *Note: the private key is multiplied over the Weierstrass curve, but the public key returned is the converted Montgomery form x coordinate*
 2. `lift_x` plots a provided x coordinate on the Weierstrass curve in affine form.
 This makes up a component of ECEDP and is used in public key generation